Napa Valley AVA

 The winemaking chores at Ancien Wines are under the direction of Humberto Ghivarello, a native of Santiago, Chile.
 He began interning with Ancien Wines during the 2011 harvest and returned two years later to work under Ken Bernards’ tutelage as an assistant winemaker.
 Humberto Ghivarello was elevated to winemaker in 2015 and has become a highly respected member of the winemaker fraternity in the esteemed Napa Valley.

 Ancien Wines is a well-conceived and thoroughly directed small batch producer that plays an important role in the ascent of terroir-driven wines.
-We know you will enjoy this month’s excellent Platinum Wine Club selection from Ancien Wines.
-Salute!
+We know you will enjoy this month’s excellent Pinot Noir Wine Club selection from Ancien Wines.
+Cheers!

 Map of the area